 Although marijuana and hemp share the same botanical name, cannabis sativa, chemically, the two species are quite different.
 Marijuana naturally has higher levels of Tetrahydrocannabinol (THC), the psychoactive compound that gives users the feeling of being “high.”
 Hemp, on the other hand, is naturally low in THC (less than 0.3%) but has higher levels of cannabidiol (CBD), the non-intoxicating compound that is proving to have a long list of reported therapeutic properties.

 Cannabidiol is the single most abundant non-intoxicating compound found in both marijuana and hemp.
-Cannabidiol works by inhibiting the metabolic enzymes responsible for breaking anandamide, a naturally produced cannabinoid, allowing it to be more prevalent in the body which, in turn, enhances the body’s ability to balance the endocannabinoid system.
+Cannabidiol works by inhibiting the metabolic enzymes responsible for breaking down anandamide, a naturally produced cannabinoid, allowing it to be more prevalent in the body which, in turn, enhances the body’s ability to balance the endocannabinoid system.

-Full spectrum products, also referred to as whole plant products, contain all of the phytocannabinoids, terpenes, and flavonoids naturally present in industrial hemp, including ∆9 THC (less than 0.3%).
+Full spectrum products, also referred to as whole plant products, contain all of the phytocannabinoids, terpenes, and flavonoids naturally present in hemp, including ∆9 THC (less than 0.3%).
 Maintaining the plant’s original chemical profile allows all of the compounds to work together synergistically to create what is referred to as entourage effect which enhances the body’s endocannabinoid system’s ability to maintain a natural state of homeostasis.

 It depends.
 Everyone’s body is unique, and we all metabolize things differently.
 Some of us are more sensitive to THC and other external substances than others.
 But in general, if you are not exceeding the recommended doses of any full spectrum product, you should be fine.

 Drug tests are designed to pick up THC and other common “street drugs.”
-Although industrial hemp is naturally low in THC, by definition, it has less than 0.3%; even trace amounts can build up in your body and show up in a routine drug test.
+Although hemp is naturally low in THC, by definition, it has less than 0.3%; even trace amounts can build up in your body and show up in a routine drug test.
 If you are subject to drug screening, it is best to use broad-spectrum and isolate products that do not contain THC.

-Broad-spectrum products contain all of the natural phytocannabinoids, terpenes, and flavonoids found in industrial hemp except ∆9 THC.
+Broad-spectrum products contain all of the natural phytocannabinoids, terpenes, and flavonoids found in hemp except ∆9 THC.
 If you are subject to drug screening or are THC adverse but still want as many of the phytocannabinoids and other active compounds you can get from hemp, then this is your best option.

 Cannabidiol isolates are the purest form of cannabidiol available on the market, and they do not contain any of the other phytocannabinoids found in hemp.
 For people looking for pure cannabidiol without any amount of THC or other phytocannabinoids, then isolate products are for you.